rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 But what we've described so far still isn't how things are done in practice.
-As I mentioned before, concerning ourselves with each individual each weight  and bias is not the most efficient nor most elegant way of doing things.
+As I mentioned before, concerning ourselves with each individual each weight  and bias is not the most efficient nor the most elegant way of doing things.
 Instead, a much cleaner conception of what's going on can be achieved by representing things in a vectorized fashion.